bio-tools/biohackathon2022/paper/paper.md

 # Introduction

 The [Tools Ecosystem](https://github.com/bio-tools/content/) is a centralized repository for the open and transparent exchange of metadata about software tools and services in bioinformatics and life sciences.
-It serves as a foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services: bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench [@usesDataFrom:openebench], Bioconda [@usesDataFrom:bioconda], WorkflowHub [@usesDataFrom:workflowhub], usegalaxy.eu [@usesDataFrom:galaxy].
+It serves as a foundation for the sustainability and interoperability of the diverse Tools Platform services: bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench [@usesDataFrom:openebench], Bioconda [@usesDataFrom:bioconda], WorkflowHub [@usesDataFrom:workflowhub], usegalaxy.eu [@usesDataFrom:galaxy].
 It also includes a number of related resources outside of the ELIXIR Tools Platform (e.g. Debian Med, biii.eu).

 Here we report the results of a project started at the [BioHackathon Europe 2022](https://biohackathon-europe.org/).
 Its goal is to cross-compare and analyze the metadata centralized in the Tools Ecosystem, together with the EDAM ontology [@providesDataFor:10.1093/bioinformatics/btt113] links used for many annotations of these resources.
 We present here in a first section the results of these analyses, and in a second section the methods and approach we used, before to discuss potential perspectives for improved monitoring and curation of the Tools Ecosystem metadata and EDAM.